Murariji/Titanic-Insights-ML/README.md

 ---

 ## ✨ About This Repo
-This branch (`tidy-titanic`) contains the clean, production-ready version of the Titanic ML pipeline with proper structure, results, and documentation.
+This branch  contains the clean, production-ready version of the Titanic ML pipeline with proper structure, results, and documentation.